 There is an interesting moment as Leia nears the planet on her ship and receives what she describes as an “unexpected pang.”
 While there, she ends up meeting the Queen of Naboo, and even putting on an old dress that likely was once worn by her own mother.
 She meets with Quarsh Panaka, the current governor of the Naboo system, and an old friend of Padme’s.
 The moment where he first sees Leia is enough to give you goosebumps.

 Panaka’s gaze finally turned to Leia.
 He stopped short, eyes wide with shock.
-Although he managed to hold on to his cup, some of his tea splashed on the floor.”
+Although he managed to hold on to his cup, some of his tea splashed on the floor.

 Panaka clearly recognized the resemblance between Leia and Padme, and was taken aback by it.
-The rest of their time spent together was marked by awkward conversation where Panaka pressed Leia for details of her parentage, clearly suspecting she was the child of his former friend.
+The rest of their time spent together was marked by awkward conversation when Panaka pressed Leia for details of her parentage, clearly suspecting she was the child of his former friend.

 The early Rebellion’s issues with Saw Gerrera

-While Leia was on Naboo meeting with Panaka, she narrowly escapes danger.
+While Leia is on Naboo meeting with Panaka, she narrowly escapes danger.
 Panaka is assassinated shortly after she left his office, and she’s left to ponder whether her parents and the rebellion are to blame.
-After returning home and receiving the third-degree from her parents about what had happened, her mother let her in a bit more on their issues within the rebellion.
+After returning home and receiving the third-degree from her parents about what happened, her mother let her in a bit more on their issues within the rebellion.

 The bombing was the work of a group that calls themselves the partisans, led by a man named Saw Gerrera.
 He’s a brave man, an intelligent fighter … but his methods are becoming more violent, more extreme.
 Saw’s alienating some of the people your father and I most need on our side.
 I don’t know how we’re ever going to resolve it.